AuReMe/metage2metabo/docs/install.rst

     #!/bin/bash

-    # Don't forget to source the Singularity environment.
+    # Don't forget to source the Singularity environment if needed.
     . /local/env/envsingularity.sh

     singularity exec m2m.sif bash m2m.sh

-This file can now be launched on a cluster, for example (in SLURM):
+This file can now be launched on a cluster, for example with SLURM:

 .. code:: sh